gurnec/btcrecover/extract-privkey/README.md

     cd \Users\Chris\Downloads\btcrecover-master\extract-privkey
     C:\python27\python extract-armory-privkey.py armory_2dRkxw76K_.wallet extract 1LhkzLtY5drbUxXvsk8LmU1aRFz13EDcp4

-Of course, you need to replace the wallet filename with yours, and the Bitcoin address with the one you created earlier.
+Of course, you need to replace the wallet file name with yours, and the Bitcoin address with the one you created earlier.
 You should get a message which looks like this as a result.
 You should double-check that the address matches the one you just created (along with the label which you gave to it):

     1LhkzLtY5drbUxXvsk8LmU1aRFz13EDcp4 First:04/19/14 Last:04/19/14 Recovery address - DO NOT USE